We do not have enough data on this route to provide a reliable graph showing how many days before departure it is the best to book.

 The most popular airlines on the route Paris - Faro: easyJet (U2), Ryanair (FR), Lufthansa (LH).

-The cheapest flights you can book on the route Beauvais-Tille (BVA) - Faro Airport (FAO).
+The cheapest flights are on the route Beauvais-Tille (BVA) - Faro Airport (FAO).

 Direct flights last about 2h 30min.